 Most breastfeeding mothers will experience clogged milk ducts at one point or another in their journey.
 Clogged ducts are more likely to occur in the early days of motherhood.
-Once your milk comes in and your body is working to adjust to the needs of your new baby, many moms will experience engorgement.
-When the breasts become overfull in between feedings.
+Once your milk comes in and your body is working to adjust to the needs of your new baby, many moms will experience engorgement - when the breasts become overfull in between feedings.
 Engorgement can lead to clogged milk ducts.

-The breast is made up of around 15-30 milk glands which are connected to the nipple through milk ducts.
-When a gland is not properly emptied, it can cause milk and milk fat to clog up the duct which keeps milk from flowing out of that gland.
+The breast is made up of around 15-30 milk glands, which are connected to the nipple through milk ducts.
+When a gland is not properly emptied, it can cause milk and milk fat to clog up the duct, which keeps milk from flowing out of that gland.
 The key to avoiding clogged ducts is to be sure that the breasts are emptied regularly and fully.
 This can be VERY difficult in the beginning when you and baby are figuring each other out.
-Be sure to have a hand pump available to help with complete expression or get really good with hand expression!
+Be sure to have a hand pump available to help with complete expression - or get really good with hand expression!

 Another good method is to use a vibratory object just behind the clog and moving toward and through the clog to break it up.
 Automatic toothbrushes are perfect for this because many have a pointed end.
-Warm showers and baths and firm massage help as well.
+Warm showers and baths with firm massage help as well.

-Also remember, if you feel like a clog is starting, address it quickly.
+Remember, if you feel like a clog is starting, address it quickly.
 Clogged ducts don’t take long to form, but the earlier you catch them and treat them, the more likely you are to avoid mastitis!